In the sections below, we describe the Enneagram's main ideas and how the system works. Click the buttons to navigate.

 What is the Enneagram?

-The Enneagram is not just a personality system — it is a symbolic map of movement and transformation, rooted in esoteric mathematics, music theory, the law of octaves, the law of three, and the law of seven as taught by Gurdjieff. *(Read more)*
+The Enneagram is a symbolic map of movement and transformation, rooted in esoteric mathematics, music theory, the law of octaves, the law of three, and the law of seven as taught by Gurdjieff. *(Read more)*

-Each of its 9 points represents a relationship to the core need/question of one of the three Centers of Intelligence (Body, Heart, Head),
+Each of the 9 points of the enneagram of personality represents a relationship to the core need/question of one of the three Centers of Intelligence (Body, Heart, Head)

-Each point is situated between two adjacent types (its wings).
+Each of the 9 points is situated between two adjacent types (its wings).
 Just as a musical scale naturally moves from one tone to the next, each type falls into one of the two adjacent expressions to stabilize or express its core motivation.

 Centers

-These centers are the foundational systems through which the identity processes reality in an attempt to restore inner stability after the original wound.
+These centers are the foundational systems through which the identity processes reality in an attempt to restore inner stability after the original wound that occured when the child felt a break-off from their unity with the bonded parent.

 As a result, each individual has one of these centers working overtime.